sahilbishnoi26/Web-Summarizer-Chatbot-v0.5/README.md

-# WebRAGQuery: Combining WebGPT and RAG-GPT
+# Web-Summarizer-Chatbot-v0.5

-**WebRAGQuery** WebRAGQuery is a powerful chatbot, built with OpenAI GPT model in chainlit user interface, that harnesses the power of GPT agents, function calling, and RAG to offer an enhanced conversational experience.
+A chatbot, built with OpenAI GPT model in chainlit user interface, that harnesses the power of GPT agents, function calling, and RAG to offer an enhanced conversational experience.

 #### Here's how you can make the most of its diverse functionalities:
 **Normal ChatGPT Interaction:**